 To download the latest Annual Report, please click here

 The Society has seen tremendous growth across all program areas and performed diligently in financial stewardship since its founding in 2011.
-Though forced to discontinue programming for nearly four months during the pandemic, the Society still served more than 23,400 individuals attending programs and visitors enjoying the beauty of the preserve.
-During the fiscal year ended June 30, 2020, the organization:
+Though forced to discontinue programming for nearly four months during the pandemic, the Society still served more than 29,000 individuals attending programs and visitors enjoying the beauty of the preserve during the fiscal year ended June 30, 2021.
+The organization:

-- Maintained a dedicated corps of 225 individuals who volunteered an amazing 3,467 hours in support of TNS programs, activities and initiatives.
-Comprising 98% of our work force, these devoted volunteers donated time and effort to help with such activities as: educational program assistance; trail maintenance and clean-up projects; the annual Maple Syrup event; fundraising events, blue bird monitoring; front desk reception and administrative support.
+- Maintained a dedicated corps of 225 individuals who volunteered an amazing 4,013 hours in support of TNS programs, activities and initiatives.
+Comprising 98% of our workforce, these devoted volunteers donated time and effort to help with such activities as: educational program assistance; trail maintenance and clean-up projects; the annual Maple Syrup event; fundraising events, blue bird monitoring; front desk reception and administrative support.